 16. Chincoteague & Assateague, Maryland & Virginia

-The northern two-thirds of the island is in Maryland and is home to Assateague Island National Seashore and Assateague Island State Park.
+The northern two-thirds of the island is in Maryland, home to Assateague Island National Seashore and Assateague Island State Park.
 The southern third of the island is part of Virginia and is the Chincoteague National Wildlife Refuge.

-All of these parks include beaches, marshes, bays, coves, trails, and coastal beauty.
-It’s one of the best places to vacation on the east coast.
+These parks include beaches, marshes, bays, coves, trails, and coastal beauty.
+It’s one of the best places to vacation on the East Coast.

 On adjacent Chincoteague Island (Virginia), there are plenty of accommodations, stores, restaurants, historic sites, parks, boat tours, and museums to keep you busy for the days you’re not out chasing ponies with your camera, too.

 See Related: Best Islands in the US to Visit

 People who aren’t from Delaware often forget that Delaware has beautiful beaches.
 This tiny state has more than 380 miles of coastline to explore.

 Although towns like Dewey Beach, Lewes, and Rehoboth Beach can get quite busy during the summer months, most people will easily be able to find quiet (or happening!) places to visit along the Delaware seashore that they’ll love.
 Delaware Seashore State Park and Cape Henlopen State Park are two of the East Coast’s best for people who love state parks.